 “A flamboyant Latin-American answer to the Spanish paella, the festive one-pot treat known as arroz con pollo is adored across Latin America and the Spanish Caribbean.
 This Cuban iteration was a famous late-nineteenth-century dish served at Casa Arana, a stately restaurant located at the mouth of the Almendares River near Havana’s emblematic seventeenth-century Chorrera Tower.
 According to novelists and historians, the chicken rice named after the tower was a big hit among Spanish colonial officers in the last dying days of Spain’s reign over Cuba.
 Now often resurrected at restaurants and eaten at homes for a late Sunday lunch, the deliciously soupy arroz features chicken and medium-grain Valencia- type rice brightened with saffron.
 It is moistened with broth, wine, and always a splash of Cuban beer, and decorated with peas and strips of roasted red pepper.
-What a great dish to bring to a potluck!” —Anya Von Bremzen in her 2018 Beard Award–nominated Paladres.
+What a great dish to bring to a potluck!” —Anya Von Bremzen and Megan Fawn Schlow in their 2018 Beard Award–nominated Paladres.

 - 3 pounds bone-in, skin-on chicken thighs